 Female educators face substantial personal, social, and systemic obstacles that prevent them from rising to senior leadership roles in schools, a new study shows.

-The barriers are even higher for female teachers from minority groups who face additional layers of discrimination based on race and ethnicity.
+The study - led by the Australian Catholic University's (ACU) Institute for Positive Psychology and Education, and funded by Catholic Secondary Principals Australia - shows that barriers are even higher for female teachers from minority groups who face additional layers of discrimination based on race and ethnicity.

-The Empowering Women for Principalship: Strategies for Aspiring Leaders report, led by ACU’s Institute for Positive Psychology and Education and based on an analysis of 55 international peer-reviewed studies, has highlighted the causes behind a significant underrepresentation of female school leaders in Australia, and globally.
+The research is based on an analysis of 55 international peer-reviewed studies, has highlighted the causes behind a significant underrepresentation of female school leaders in Australia, and globally.

 Figures from the Australian Institute for Teaching and School Leadership (AITSL) show that in 2021, men accounted for 31% of leadership positions in Australian schools despite only filling 21% of teaching roles.
 Meanwhile, 79% of females worked as teachers while 69% had advanced to leadership.